Helperbird/website/src/pages/help/admin/installing-helperbird-to-certain-users.md

 youtubeId: vwT8SAJfU3E
 cardTitle: How to Install Helperbird for Certain Users in G Suite and Microsoft 365
+featureDescription:
-featureDescription: This guide details the process for administrators to install the Helperbird extension selectively for certain users within an organization using G Suite and Microsoft 365.
+  This guide details the process for administrators to install the Helperbird extension selectively for certain users within an organization using G Suite and Microsoft 365.
 date: 2016-01-04
+headerTags:
+  [
+    { tag: 'prerequisites', title: 'Prerequisites' },
-headerTags: [ { tag: "prerequisites", title: "Prerequisites" },{ tag: "installing-helperbird-in-g-suite", title: "Installing Helperbird in G Suite" },{ tag: "installing-helperbird-in-microsoft-365", title: "Installing Helperbird in Microsoft 365" }]
+    { tag: 'installing-helperbird-in-g-suite', title: 'Installing Helperbird in G Suite' }, {
+      tag: 'installing-helperbird-in-microsoft-365',
+      title: 'Installing Helperbird in Microsoft 365'
+    }
+  ]
 tags: admin
 url: help/installing-helperbird-to-certain-users/
 permalink: help/installing-helperbird-to-certain-users/
 ---

-This guide details the process for administrators to install the Helperbird extension selectively for certain users within an organization using G Suite and Microsoft 365.
+## This guide details the process for administrators to install the Helperbird extension selectively for certain users within an organization using G Suite and Microsoft 365.
----

 ## Prerequisites